zitadel/zitadel/MEETING_SCHEDULE.md

 **In the meantime:**

-If you have questions upfront feel free to already post them in the chat of the [office hours channel](https://zitadel.com/office-hours) on our Discord server :gigi:
+If you have questions upfront, feel free to already post them in the chat of the [office hours channel](https://zitadel.com/office-hours) on our Discord server :gigi:

 We look forward to seeing you there\!